The role of Islam in terrorism

 We are now seeing a desocialised brand of Islam, stipped of relations with Muslim communities or schools of Muslim thought.
 Previous forms of political Islam provided a religious guise for particular social interests and forces.
 Political Islam had a social content, whether that was anti-colonialism, or the mobilisation of civil society against corrupt elites.
 The Iranian revolution translated Marxist concepts such as civil society and party into pseudo-Islamic terminology: Islam acted as a veil for social forces, a means by which they could be articulated.

 Similarly, the Islamic duty of jihad is a mystified expression of one’s duty to defend one’s community (1).
 Every Muslim has a holy duty to defend his community when it is being attacked; he has a provisional duty to join his community’s wars for expansion.
 This collective duty of self-defence would have been familiar to members of a Greek city state or indeed modern Christian nations.
+It took a particular priority in Muslim lands, as a means of welding disparate desert peoples into a unified fighting force.

 Now the Islamic duty of jihad has been stripped of its collective meaning, and has become reduced to the immediate whim of each person.
 Anything they want to do is immediately raised into the divine obligation of ‘jihad’.
 Similarly, ‘ummah’ has become an abstract, fantasy construct, to be chucked around in your own self-justification.
 The will of Allah seems to always precisely coincide with terrorists’ own: Allah is an imaginary friend, giving his blessing and urging them on.
 Faisal Devji notes how Islamic concepts have lost any systematic or established content, and are ‘available only in fragments’ (2).